How do you know what your child is expected to learn this school year and next? The answer is in your state’s academic standards.

 However, even among the states that use Common Core, there can still be big differences in what’s taught in schools.
 Some states have added new sets of standards for subjects like science and art.
 Also, Common Core is a set of standards, not a curriculum.
 States and local communities still set the curriculum, such as what books kids read in school, or what topics are covered in social studies class.

-Academic Standards and Kids With Learning and Attention Issues
+Academic Standards and Kids With Learning and Thinking Differences

-Students with learning and attention issues aren’t exempt from academic standards.
+Students with learning and thinking differences aren’t exempt from academic standards.
 Like their peers, they’re expected to meet the standards and learn certain skills in each grade.